-Booster doses are aimed at addressing waning immunity over time.
+Booster doses help build up immunity which can weaken over time.
 Antibody levels wane for most adults over time, although the level of antibody needed to protect against infection is a lot higher than needed to protect against severe disease if infected.
-This means that protection against any infection, especially infection with minimal or no symptoms, wanes relatively quickly (within a few months), but protection against severe disease lasts longer, even against delta and omicron variants.
+For COVID-19, protection against any infection, especially infection with minimal or no symptoms, wanes relatively quickly (within a few months), but protection against severe disease lasts much longer, even against delta and omicron variants.
 Booster doses can assist to build protection back up.

 First boosters are available for all those over 18 years who finished their primary course at least 3 months ago, and for 16-17-year-olds who finished their primary course at least 6 months ago.